iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > Very easy to use.
 Self explanatory App.
 Everything is basically right there on the App.<br> :date: __2020-09-19 17:10:52__

 > Thanks for your help<br> :date: __2020-09-12 20:50:16__

-> Love it!!
-Can check on family around the country and in different counties.
-If you set you phone to do not disturb, make sure to tell the do not disturb app that these messages are allowed.
-If you lower power saving level on android phones the app does not alert you.<br> :date: __2020-09-08 16:04:30__

-> A must if you live at the coast!<br> :date: __2020-08-29 16:11:21__

-> Good info<br> :date: __2020-08-19 06:16:24__

-> Government<br> :date: __2020-08-19 00:15:04__